-ANSWER: Respondent admits the factual allegations contained in paragraph 12 but denies to the pleading of a legal conclusion that he engaged in conversion.
+ANSWER: Respondent admits that as of June 5, 2018, he had used a portion of Garcia Flores's funds for his own personal or business purposes, without notice to, or authority from, Garcia Flores or Allstate, but denies that the sum of Garcia Flores's funds was \$18,452.52.
+Respondent restates and incorporates his answer to paragraph 10.
+Respondent denies the pleading of a legal conclusion that he engaged in conversion.
 Conversion is not a violation of the Rules of Professional Conduct in accordance with the mandate of In re Karavidas, 2013 IL 11567.
 Respondent denies the remaining allegations contained in paragraph 12.